aysa2018/llbeirut.github.io/_drafts/DesigningSitev2.md

 ---
-title: "Post: Designing LLB Version 2.0"
+title: "Post: Designing the Site for LLB Version 2.0"
 last_modified_at: 2020-08-12T11:53:02-05:00
 categories:
   - Blog